-The Gold level provides what BMW calls “comprehensive” coverage for the engine, transmission, fuel and cooling systems, steering, anti-lock brakes, heating, and air conditioning systems.
+The Gold level provides what BMW calls “comprehensive” coverage for the engine, transmission, fuel and cooling systems, steering, anti-lock brakes, heating, and air conditioning.
 Electrical components receive “limited” coverage, while audio, entertainment, and navigation systems have no coverage at all.

 The Platinum BMW extended warranty combines all the features of the first two plans and adds coverage for the audio, entertainment, and navigation systems.
 It also adds limited coverage for the vehicle’s exterior and interior.

-For each of these three levels, you can extend the original warranty term by 1, 2, or 3 years, choosing between 75,000 or 100,000 miles for each term.
-As with other car brands’ extended warranties, those mileage terms are the total of the original factory warranty and what you are actually buying.
-For example, if you choose 5 years/75,000 miles, you are getting an additional 1 year/25,000 miles.
+For each of these plans, you can extend the original warranty term by 1, 2, or 3 years, choosing between 75,000 or 100,000 miles for each term.
+As with other car brands’ extended warranties, those terms include the length of the original factory warranty.
+For example, if you choose 5 years/75,000 miles, you are getting an additional 1 year/25,000 miles of coverage.
 If you choose a 7-year/100,000-mile term, you’re really adding 3 years/50,000 miles of coverage.

 The cost of a BMW extended warranty will depend on the particular model and the terms you choose.
 That information will be available when you are negotiating the vehicle’s purchase with the dealer.
 BMW says its dealers are free to set their own prices.

-Some brand enthusiasts have posted their quotes on BMW fan forums, indicating a price range of about $1,700 for the 1-year/25,000-mile Powertrain Plus coverage to well over $7,000 for a 3-year Platinum BMW Extended Service Contract.
+Some brand enthusiasts have posted their quotes on BMW fan forums, indicating a price range of about $1,700 for an additional 1 year/25,000 miles of Powertrain Plus coverage to well over $7,000 for a 3-year Platinum BMW Extended Service Contract.

 Regardless of which BMW extended warranty plan or term you choose, you get 24-hour roadside assistance and will pay a $50 deductible for any covered repairs.
 All repairs must be performed by an authorized BMW dealer to be covered by the extended warranty.

-When considering a BMW extended warranty, you should take into account BMW maintenance cost and the warranty coverage that comes standard with new BMWs.
+When considering a BMW extended warranty, you should take into account average BMW maintenance costs and the warranty coverage that comes standard with new BMWs.

 Like the Mercedes-Benz warranty, BMW's factory warranty coverage lasts for 4 years/50,000 miles and covers the entire vehicle.
 There is no added powertrain coverage beyond that, as there is from some other luxury brands, including Acura, Infiniti, Cadillac, and Genesis.
 The latter comes with 10 years/100,000 miles of powertrain coverage.